Speciality: Child and Adolescent Psychiatry

 Why choose this programme?

-The national training scheme in Scotland has been rated in the GMC NTS as the number one training scheme for Child and Adolescent Psychiatry in the UK (2016).
+The national training scheme in Scotland was rated as the number one training scheme for Child and Adolescent Psychiatry in the UK in the GMC NTS in 2016.
 The NHS in Scotland does not have commissioning and has continued with the previously established junior doctor contract rather than implement the new junior doctor contract of England and Wales.

-The national training scheme in Child and Adolescent Psychiatry in Scotland is Scotland wide, but trainees will be based in one of four geographical regions;
+While the National training scheme in Child and Adolescent Psychiatry in Scotland is Scotland-wide, trainees are based in one of four geographical regions;

-- The West, which includes five Health Boards, NHS Ayrshire and Arran, NHS Dumfries and Galloway, NHS Greater Glasgow and Clyde and NSH Lanarkshire
+- The West, which includes five Health Boards: NHS Ayrshire and Arran, NHS Dumfries and Galloway, NHS Greater Glasgow and Clyde and NHS Lanarkshire and NHS Forth Valley

 - The East, which includes one Health Board, NHS Tayside

-- The North, which includes two Health Boards, NHS Grampian and Highlands
+- The North, which includes two Health Boards, NHS Grampian and NHS Highland

-Trainees in the West will have the opportunity to rotate through differing Health Boards during their training which means placement in Ayrshire and Arran, Dumfries and Galloway, Forth Valley or Lanarkshire, as well as within NHS Greater Glasgow and Clyde.
+Trainees in the West will have the opportunity to rotate through different Health Boards during their training which means placements in Ayrshire and Arran, Dumfries and Galloway, Forth Valley or Lanarkshire, as well as within NHS Greater Glasgow and Clyde.

-Trainees in the south east will have the opportunity to rotate through differing Health Boards during their training which means placement in NHS Lothian, NHS Fife and/or NHS Borders.
+Trainees in the South East will have the opportunity to rotate through different Health Boards during their training which means placement in NHS Lothian, NHS Fife and NHS Borders.

-Trainees in the north will have the opportunity to rotate through differing Health Boards during their training which means placement in NHS Grampian, including Elgin, and NHS Highland.
+Trainees in the North will have the opportunity to rotate through different Health Boards during their training which means placement in NHS Grampian, including Elgin, and NHS Highland.

-Trainees in the West will take part in the NHS Greater Glasgow and Clyde Out of Hours CAP rota.
+Trainees in the West take part in the NHS Greater Glasgow and Clyde Out of Hours CAP rota.
 Trainees in the South East take part in the NHS Lothian CAP out of hours’ rota.
-Trainees in the East will take part in the Tayside wide Psychiatry on Call rota.
-Currently in the north, trainees are part of the Child psychiatry rota for the Royal Aberdeen Children’s Hospital at weekends.
+Trainees in the East take part in the Tayside wide Psychiatry on Call rota, while in the North, trainees are part of the city wide Psychiatry on Call rota

 There is a mandatory research competency within the GMC approved curriculum.
 This will be achieved within the first year of training, where two sessions are set aside each week for trainees to complete a structured review of research literature in one aspect of Child Mental Health.
 Thereafter they can continue with research and it is encouraged that they do this within their second year with the consideration of either further research or special interest sessions in their final year.
 There are many research opportunities available throughout the different regions in Scotland.